Ichiro Suzuki: 2001: Rookie of the Year and AL MVP

-Aided by Major League Baseball's decision to allow All-Star voting in Japan, Suzuki was the first rookie to lead all players in voting for the All-Star Game.
-That winter, he won the American League Most Valuable Player and the Rookie of the Year awards, becoming only the second player in MLB history (after Fred Lynn) to receive both honors in the same season.
-Suzuki is also the only player in MLB history to win an MVP, Rookie of the Year, Gold Glove Award, and Silver Slugger Award and start in the All-Star Game in the same season.
+Aided by MLB's decision to allow All-Star voting in Japan, Suzuki was the first rookie to lead all players in All-Star Game voting.
+That winter, he won the American League (AL) Most Valuable Player and the Rookie of the Year awards, becoming only the second player in MLB history (after Fred Lynn) to receive both honors in the same season.
+Suzuki is the only player ever to win an MVP, Rookie of the Year, Gold Glove Award, and Silver Slugger Award and start in the All-Star Game in the same season.

-2001 had been an exceptionally successful regular season for the Mariners, as they matched the 1906 Chicago Cubs' Major League record of 116 wins.
-In his only postseason appearance with the Mariners, Suzuki continued his hot hitting, batting .600 in the ALDS against the Cleveland Indians.
-However, on Suzuki's 28th birthday, Seattle's stellar season ended against the New York Yankees in the ALCS, as Suzuki was held to a .222 average during the series.
+2001 was an exceptionally successful regular season for the Mariners, as they matched the 1906 Chicago Cubs' major league record of 116 wins.
+In his only postseason appearance with the Mariners, Suzuki continued his hot hitting, batting .600 in the AL Division Series (ALDS) against the Cleveland Indians.
+However, on Suzuki's 28th birthday, Seattle's stellar season ended against the New York Yankees in the AL Championship Series (ALCS), as Suzuki was held to a .222 average during the series.
 Yankees manager Joe Torre had emphasized to his pitchers, "Do not let Ichiro beat you.
 He is the key to Seattle's offense."
 Informed of this assessment, Suzuki said, "If that is true, it would give me great joy.
 I don't believe he is right."